rng-guy/NFSMWBartender/README.md

 ## 3.1 - What should I know about the file parsing?

 Some **parameter groups** (indicated by `[...]`) in Bartender's configuration files allow you to provide a `default` value.
 For each parameter group, a comment in the relevant file states whether the group allows this.
 Bartender parses groups that allow `default` values in three steps:
-1. Bartender sets the `default` to the game's vanilla value(s) if you omitted it,
+1. If you omitted it, the `default` value is set to the game's vanilla (i.e. unmodded) value.
-2. Bartender sets all free-roam Heat levels (format: `heatXY`) you omitted to the `default`, and
+2. All free-roam Heat levels (format: `heatXY`) you omitted are set to the `default` value.
-3. Bartender sets all race Heat levels (format: `raceXY`) you omitted to their free-roam values.
+3. All race Heat levels (format: `raceXY`) you omitted are set to their free-roam values.

 &nbsp;

 Bartender can handle any **invalid values** you provide in its configuration files:
-* negative values that should be positive count as 0,
+* negative values that should be positive are set to 0,
 * values of incorrect type count as omitted (and therefore `default` where allowed),
-* incorrectly ordered interval values (i.e. `max` < `min`) both count as the lower value, and
+* incorrectly ordered interval values (i.e. `max` < `min`) are both set to the lower value, and
 * comma-separated value pairs / tuples with at least one value of incorrect type count as omitted.

 &nbsp;